cloro

 What is the best tool to scrape Google in 2026?+

 It depends on which Google surface you need.
 For multi-engine SERP intelligence with AI Overview support, cloro and SerpApi lead.
 For massive scale enterprise scraping, Bright Data and Oxylabs are the proxy infrastructure layer.
 For Maps and Business Profile data at the lowest per-record cost, Outscraper is the specialist.
 For a marketplace of pre-built per-vertical actors (Maps, Jobs, Images, Shopping), Apify covers the long tail.
-There is no single best tool — most production setups use two: a SERP API for core search + a specialist for the vertical they care most about.
+There is no single best tool — most production setups use two: a SERP API for core search plus a specialist for the vertical they care most about.

 How did Google's n=100 deprecation in September 2025 affect Google scraping?+